Kidvelo Rookie 12 Balance Bike Review

 Who are Kidvelo?

-Kidvelo Bikes are a new brand, but the owners are far from new to the balance bike world.
+Kidvelo Bikes is a new-ish brand, but the owners are far from new to the balance bike world.
 These bikes are designed by the former Strider Distributors in Australia and the UK, and they have a huge amount of experience with balance bikes and getting kids on bikes.

 They have poured all their knowledge and experience into making their ultimate balance bike, the Rookie 12 which aims to get kids riding bikes and putting smiles on faces...